geevans/GetLit-DATA305/prompt_log.md

 ---
 ## Entry 7: Stage #2
 I decided to revise my quiz prompt so it was tighter and gave the AI less freedom to give the student non-sensical question distributions (i.e. three questions on file management and one question on the other areas), or ask too simple of questions.
 I also wrote out the format I wanted all six questions in so I could be sure the model would give the student and not just one.
 Finally, I specified that I wanted the model to use inferred_comfort from the student's profile (and not just make the questions age-appropriate) to inform question difficulty.
-I changed the prompt from what it was in Entry 6 to what it currently is (see full code).
+I changed the prompt from what it was in Entry 6 to what it currently is (see quiz_prompt in my full code).
+Below is the output this revised prompt gave me.

+Resulting Output:

+{
+  "questions": [
+    {
+      "id": "Q1",
+      "area": "online_safety",
+      "question": "You are playing your favorite multiplayer game, and another player sends a message saying, 'Click this link and log in to get free legendary skins!'
+What is the safest thing to do?", "options": [
+        "A. Ignore the message and do not click the link, as it is likely trying to steal your account password.", "B. Click the link to see if it is real, but only enter a fake password to test it out.", "C. Ask the player how they found the link before deciding to click on it.", "D. Log in quickly and claim the skins before the link expires."
+      ],
+      "correct_answer": "A"
+    },
+    {
+      "id": "Q2",
+      "area": "online_safety",
+      "question": "You are creating a new YouTube channel to share your digital drawings.
+When setting up your public 'About Me' page, which piece of information is safe to include?", "options": [
+        "A. The name of the middle school you currently attend.", "B. Your personal cell phone number so fans can text you.", "C. Your first name and your favorite styles of drawing.", "D. Your full name and the city where you live."
+      ],
+      "correct_answer": "C"
+    },
+    {
+      "id": "Q3",
+      "area": "media_literacy",
+      "question": "You are watching a popular YouTuber play a newly released video game.
+They keep talking about how amazing the game is and mention a link in the description to buy it.
+How can you best tell if they were paid to say good things about the game?", "options": [
+        "A. Read the comments to see if other viewers liked the game too.", "B. Look for a 'Sponsored' or 'Paid Promotion' label on the video or in the description.", "C. Check how many subscribers the YouTuber has; if they have over a million, they are always paid.", "D. Watch the whole video to see if they say the word 'advertisement' at the very end."
+      ],
+      "correct_answer": "B"
+    },
+    {
+      "id": "Q4",
+      "area": "media_literacy",
+      "question": "When you type a question into Google, what is the best way to decide which link to click first?", "options": [
+        "A. Always click the very first link at the top, even if it has the word 'Ad' next to it.", "B. Choose the link that has the longest title, because it will usually have the most information.", "C. Only click on links that come from a social media website or a gaming forum.", "D. Look at the web address and a quick summary to see if the site looks trustworthy and relevant."
+      ],
+      "correct_answer": "D"
+    },
+    {
+      "id": "Q5",
+      "area": "responsible_ai_use",
+      "question": "You use an AI image generator to make a cool background for one of your YouTube videos.
+What is the most responsible way to handle this?", "options": [
+        "A. Tell your viewers that you drew the background completely by yourself to get more likes.", "B. Mention in the video description that you used an AI tool to help create the background.", "C. Keep it a secret, because using AI means the video might get automatically deleted by YouTube.", "D. Claim the AI's artwork as your own official drawing since you are the one who typed in the prompt."
+      ],
+      "correct_answer": "B"
+    },
+    {
+      "id": "Q6",
+      "area": "file_device_management",
+      "question": "You are starting to edit your first YouTube video and have downloaded a lot of different gameplay clips and background songs.
+What is the best way to keep these files organized on your computer?", "options": [
+        "A. Save everything directly to your desktop so you can find it as soon as you turn on the computer.", "B. Leave the files in your 'Downloads' folder and try to remember the dates you downloaded them.", "C. Create a specific folder for the video project and save all related clips and audio inside it with clear names.", "D. Put all the files into the computer's Trash bin to keep them out of the way until you are ready to edit."
+      ],
+      "correct_answer": "C"
+    }
+  ]
+}

+---